 What is Retargeting Pixel?

-A retargeting pixel is a small piece of JavaScript code placed on your website that tracks visitors and adds them to audience lists — enabling you to show targeted ads to those visitors as they browse other sites and platforms.
+A retargeting pixel is a small piece of JavaScript code placed on your website that tracks visitors and adds them to audience lists.
+Enabling you to show.

 What is a Retargeting Pixel?

-A retargeting pixel is a snippet of tracking code installed on your website that identifies visitors and lets you serve them targeted ads after they leave — across social platforms, display networks, and other websites.
+A retargeting pixel is a snippet of tracking code installed on your website that identifies visitors and lets you serve them targeted ads after they leave.
+Across social platforms, display networks, and other websites.

 When someone visits your site, the pixel drops a cookie on their browser (or uses a platform-specific identifier).
 That cookie adds them to an audience list in your ad platform.
 Later, when that person scrolls through Facebook, reads a news article, or watches YouTube, your ad appears.
 The most common retargeting pixels include Meta Pixel, Google Ads remarketing tag, LinkedIn Insight Tag, and TikTok Pixel.